randyrektor/DaVinci-Gate/README.md

 ## How It Works

-1. **Discovery**: Automatically finds hosts in your timeline (supports patterns like "1Scott", "2Wes", "3CJ")
+1. **Discovery**: Automatically finds all audio tracks with clips in your timeline (accepts any track name)
 2. **Export**: Renders individual WAV files using the "AudioOnly_IndividualClips" preset
 3. **Analysis**: Processes each WAV file to detect speech and silence segments
 4. **Timeline Manipulation**: Creates new tracks with segmented audio where silence is disabled